eisfabian/PACEtomo/README.md

 	- When dragging the image, make sure not to hit the "Shift" key as this will trigger stage movement.
 	- The script finishes when you do not add any more targets.

-2. **Selecting targets by specifying relative image shifts in specimen coordinates.**
+2. **Fixed shifts: Selecting targets by specifying relative image shifts in specimen coordinates.**
 	- The overall process is like 1., but instead of dragging to centre a target, you supply shifts in µm for X and Y that are applied from the current position to reach the next target.
 This is useful for (semi-)ordered patterns of targets.
 	- Set only *targetByShift* to *True*.
 Set all other settings to *False*.
 	- Move the stage to your first target (tracking target).
 	- Run the script from the script window.
 	- The script will guide you through the process.

-3. **Selecting a target pattern that can be applied to arbitrary stage positions.**
+3. **Pattern: Selecting a target pattern that can be applied to arbitrary stage positions.**
 	- A target pattern is useful for the collection on regular holey support films and can be easily transferred to other stage positions.
 	- Set *targetPattern* to *True*.
 	- If you have a hole reference saved in buffer P and want to refine the manually entered grid vectors (*vecA* and *vecB*) according to hole positions, set *alignToP* to *True*.